vonacht/cd2-docs/docs/modules.md

     "MaxActiveEnemies": [90, 120, 180, 180]
 }
 ```

+When the number of enemies in the map reach their cap, new enemies will be prevented from spawning and some existing enemies will despawn.
+The exact mechanics behind this behaviour are not completely understood.

 ## Darkness
 The Darkness module offers controls related to lighting and illumination both in the Space Rig and during a mission.
 It has the following fields: